Bounce Rate vs. Exit Rate?

 Whether you measure the bounce rate on a web page or the exit rate, you’re counting the number of people who leave your site.
 The difference lies in what they can tell you about your site’s effectiveness.

 The bounce rate measures the percentage of people who go to a page and then leave without visiting any other page.
 It doesn’t matter if the visitors stayed 30 seconds or 30 minutes—every bounce counts.
 Depending on the page’s content, that may not necessarily be bad.
 If a visitor lands on a page with your address and hours, that may be all the information they need.
 When additional action is expected, though, it can signal a problem.

 The exit rate indicates where people exit your site after visiting multiple pages.
 While this number includes all interactions, from orders and form submissions to views, it can reveal an issue with the site.
 A high exit rate from a content page won’t set off warning bells.
 On the other hand, a high rate on an order page—particularly among those who don’t make a purchase—means something may be wrong with the page.

 Why does it help to measure bounce and exit rates?

-Like other metrics, bounce and exit rates should be analyzed to determine how well your site is performing.
+Like other metrics, you should analyze bounce and exit rates to determine how well your site is performing.
 These rates measure the same thing—the point at which a visitor leaves your site—but the numbers don’t always tell the same story, particularly from one page to another.

 In a perfect world, everyone who comes to your site would stick around and visit multiple pages.
-However, people enter your site for all sorts of reasons.
+However, people enter your site for a variety of reasons.
 Some may come looking for a simple answer to a question, find it on the first page they see, and move on.
 That’s okay—it means the page was optimized for that kind of search.